mario-eth/soldeer/CONTRIBUTING.md

 - **Unit tests**: Functions which have very specific tasks should be unit tested.
 - **Integration tests**: For general purpose, far reaching functionality, integration tests should be added.
   The best way to add a new integration test is to look at existing ones and follow the style.

-Tests that use forking must contain "fork" in their name.

 #### Commits